Teaching the Teachers Overview

 Through Teaching the Teachers, we are also teaming up with advocacy organizations that promote woodworking education for vocational training and economic development.
 Current affiliates are

-We welcome affiliation inquiries from organizations that are aligned with the mission of Teaching the Teachers and can help us connect with new institutional partners.
+We welcome inquiries from organizations that align with the mission of Teaching the Teachers.

-Organizations interested in nominating an instructor for a Teaching the Teachers scholarship, or in becoming an affiliate of the program, should contact Ellen Dyer, the Center’s Development Director, at firstname.lastname@example.org.
+Organizations interested in nominating instructors for Teaching the Teachers scholarships or becoming affiliates should contact Ellen Dyer, the Center’s Development Director, at email@example.com.

-For priority consideration, institutional partners should email nominations by March 1, 2019 to email@example.com.
-Notification will be sent by March 15.
-After March 1, nominations will be reviewed for acceptance as they arrive.
+For priority consideration for 2021 scholarships, institutional partners should email their nominations by December 31, 2020 to firstname.lastname@example.org.
+Notification will be sent by January 15, 2021.
+After December 31, nominations will be reviewed for acceptance as they arrive, if funds are still available.